milan-fabian/slideshow-localization/README.md

 If you want to fix existing translation or add translation for language that isn't here yet, **feel free to create pull request** or create an issue.
 I will be happy to merge it (or fix it) and it will be added to the following release of Slideshow software.

-Localization of Slideshow software is divided into two parts (see two folders in the repository), please update both parts (otherwise I will have to use Google Translate and that might not be pretty :)):
+Localization of Slideshow software is divided into two parts (see two folders in this repository):
 - **backend** - one file for each language, key=value format
 - **web-interface** - one file for all languages, JavaScript format: `localization.lang["key"] = "value";`

+Please update both parts (otherwise I will have to use Google Translate and that might not be pretty :smiley:).
 Use UTF-8 encoding for the files.

 ## Current languages:
 - Czech (thanks to Aleš Obst)